CharlotteLevula/Portfolio/README.md

 ### Hi, I'm Charlotte
 I am a Cybersecurity student graduating in December 2025.
 This portfolio documents my journey from software development to defensive security operations.

 My primary focus is understanding how systems are built, how they break, and how to detect anomalies using logs and monitoring tools.
-I am known for a steadfast attitude—I don't just look for easy answers; I dig deep to understand the root cause of technical problems.
+I am known for a steadfast attitude - I don't just look for easy answers; I dig deep to understand the root cause of technical problems.

 ---